Tips for good sleep

 Continuous, restful sleep becomes more difficult as we age.
 Older adults often complain they have a harder time falling asleep and staying asleep.
 They also tend to get sleepy earlier and wake earlier than younger adults.

-Insomnia, the most common of sleep problems, affects nearly half of all older adults, according to the National Sleep Foundation.
+Insomnia, the most common sleep problem, affects nearly half of all older adults, according to the National Sleep Foundation.

 Chronic illnesses also are linked to sleep disturbances among older adults.